shannonlouisekirk/Kirk-Portfolio/Final-Project-Part-II.md

 *Other Questions or Comments*

-"So would avatar be in the Titanic category?
+"So would Avatar be in the Titanic category?
 I don't understand why you brought that in here or how those are related.
 Also, is this only for Best Picture?
 Or is this for all Oscar nominations?
 Because I think Avatar won something."

 About the female directors at the Oscars sketch: "I'm guessing the pink points are where they won or somehting?
 I don't understand what these are.
 Are there five female directors at the oscars a year?
 Are there more?
 I don't understand what the dots mean.
 Is it the number of female directors, and is it how successful they were?
 What does this have to do with being successful and having a passion project?"